PdxCodeGuild/class_hedgehog/4 JavaScript/labs/03 Vue Todo.md

 ## Version 2

 Use Bootstrap, Materialize, or custom CSS to make it look beautiful.
+Try to add as much detail as possible.